Qwiery/qwiery.github.io/docs/index.md

 title: Documentation
 description: Qwiery is an open source toolbox to create graph-driven apps.
 features:
   - icon:
+      dark: /dashboard.dark.svg
+      light: /dashboard.light.svg
+    title: Graph BI
+    details: Qwiery Dashboards are a way to visualize data in a more graphical way.
+They are a collection of widgets that can be arranged in a grid.
+The widgets can be of various types, such as charts, tables, and maps.
+  - icon:
       dark: /plugin.dark.svg
       light: /plugin.light.svg